chaltteok-studio/Runsquito/README.md

 ```

 ### RunsquitoKit
-If you use `Runsquito` only programmatically, you only need import `Runsquito` module. and you can make your own UI.
+If you use `Runsquito` only programmatically, you only need import `Runsquito` module. and you can make your own view.
 For your application's feature flags, test & QA helper, etc...

 If you need `Runsquito` value edit views, use `RunsquitoKit`.